dock108/positive-ev/positive-ev/README.md

 - **Value 2**: Within 480 minutes (8 hours) of game time
 - **Value 1**: More than 480 minutes before game time

-This scale allows for a structured approach to evaluating betting opportunities, considering the typical increase in betting limits as the event nears.
-By assigning values based on time proximity, bettors can prioritize wagers that are closer to game time, potentially taking advantage of higher limits and more accurate information.
+This structured scale prioritizes bets as game time approaches, enabling bettors to capitalize on higher limits and more stable EV opportunities.
+Additionally, the time-based value scale provides a systematic approach to evaluating and ranking betting opportunities, aligning with the broader goal of long-term profitability.

-**Note**: This time-based value scale is an initial framework and may be adjusted based on empirical data and further analysis.
-The goal is to create a systematic method for evaluating betting opportunities relative to game time, enhancing decision-making processes in the betting strategy.
+**Note**: This initial framework may be refined with further empirical data and machine learning models.
+The goal is to systematically exploit patterns in sportsbook behavior to maximize betting efficiency and returns.